lauramhope/pizza-parlor/README.md

 Describe: Pizza()

-Test: "It will create a pizza object constructor with keys for size and toppings."
+Test: "It will create a pizza object with keys for size and toppings."
 Code: let testPizza = new Pizza("medium", "pepperoni");
 Expected Output: (size: "medium", toppings: "pepperoni");